Saibot393/perceptive/README.md

 - Standard size of lock peeks: the default size of door lockpeeks
 - Standard position of lock peeks: the default value for the Lock peek position
 - Stop lock peeking on movement: to stop lock peeking even if the moving token is still within the interaction distance
+- GM confrims peeks: to set wether a GM has to confirm lock peeking actions
+- Peeking formula: to set the formula used when peeking a lock with a peeking DC
+- Peekind default DC: to set the default DC used for new peeking doors
 #### Client:
 - Message popups to enable certain popups for Lock peeking interactions
 #### Walls:
 - Can be lock peeked: to make the door peekable
 - Lock peek size: to set the doorlocks peek size (in parts of the door (0-1))
 - Lock peek position to change the position of the lock gap (in parts of the door (0-1))
+- Peeking DC: to set the DC for peeking through this lock

 ### Issues:
 - Lock peeking is currently incompatible with Elevated Vision (a fix is on the way)